FrancescaRuberto/PDFA-Project/README.md

 [7, 12, 17, 22, 27, 32, 37, 42, 47, 52, 57, 62, 67, 72, 77, 82, 87]

 These values represent the midpoint of each age group, ranging from the youngest group (0-4 years) to the oldest group (85+ years).
 We apply the standard deviation formula using these values to calculate the degree of variation.

+### Findings
+Mean Calculation: The mean of the age group centers will be the central point around which the age groups are distributed.
+The range of the centers is from 7 to 87, indicating a broad spread across age groups.
+Standard Deviation: The calculated standard deviation reflects the amount of variation present.
+Given that the age group centers span a wide range, the standard deviation will be moderately high, indicating considerable dispersion in the population's age structure.

+### Insights
+Dispersion of Data:

+A higher standard deviation indicates that the age groups are spread out over a wider range, showing greater diversity in the population's age distribution.
+A low standard deviation would indicate that most age groups are closely grouped around the mean age, suggesting a less diverse population.
+Demographic Diversity:

+The relatively high standard deviation in this case suggests that there is a significant diversity in age groups, with a notable presence of older age groups (85+ years), which contributes to the variation in the population.
+Comparison Over Time or Categories:

+By examining the standard deviation over time (e.g., comparing different years or periods), we can track how the age distribution of the population has shifted.
+For example, an increase in the standard deviation could indicate a growing diversity in age groups, possibly due to an aging population.
+Anomalies or Outliers:

+A very high standard deviation might suggest the presence of outliers or extreme age groups (such as a very high concentration of elderly individuals).
+These outliers might need further investigation to understand their impact on the overall population distribution.